GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 - [Coach's Guide](#coaches-guide)
 - [Coach Solutions](#coach-solutions)

-If you create things in this order, you will be able to flush out a new hack rapidly.
+If you create things in this order, you will be able to quickly flesh out a new hack.

-> **HINT:** The Coach's guide is the most detail oriented & time consuming item to produce.
-Shhh...  don't say we told you this, but hack authors have been known to write the Coach's Guide as a post-mortem from their first run of the hack.
+> **HINT:** The Coach's guide is the most detail oriented & time consuming item to produce however, there's a pro tip: Hack authors have been known to write the Coach's Guide as a post-mortem from their first run of the hack.

 ## Hack Description

 Why should someone take the time to deliver or participate in your hack?
 This is the main question you need to answer in order to define your hack.
 Every gHack needs to have an executive summary (aka "one pager") that quickly describes your hack to those who will host or attend your hack.
 Think of this as your marketing pitch.

-> **HINT:** The "Hack Description" can serve a dual purpose.
+> **HINT:** The **Hack Description** can serve a dual purpose.
 If you take the time to write it first, it can be the outline or specification for your hack before you develop the actual content.

-The "Hack Description" shall be the README.md that lives in the root of your hack's top level folder.
+The **Hack Description** is the README.md that lives in the root of your hack's top level folder.

-The "Hack Description" must include the following:
+The **Hack Description** must include the following:

 ### Hack Title

 Give your hack name.
-Keep it short, but consider giving it a "fun" name that is more than just the name of the technologies that the hack will cover.
+Keep it short, but consider giving it a "fun" name that is more than just the name of the technologies the hack will cover.

 ### Introduction